The index of certain Stiefel manifolds: Index computations

-We now return to the index computation of Stiefel manifolds starting with the real case below. \begin{theorem} $\Index_{C_p^n}V_{p^n}\R^l$ is contained in the ideal $\langle v_1^{p-1},\cdots, v_n^{p-1}\rangle$, and is generated by sums of monomials of degree multiples of $p-1$ in the $v_i$. \end{theorem} \begin{proof} Proceeding as in Theorem \ref{indV}, we compute the spectral sequence associated to the fibration
+We now return to the index computation of Stiefel manifolds starting with the real case below.
+For this, define the polynomials $S_i \in \Z/p[v_1,\cdots, v_n] \subset H^\ast(BC_p^n)$ by the equation \begin{myeq} (1+S_1+S_2+\cdots) (1+\sum_{i=0}^{n-1} (-1)^{n+i} Q_{n,i})^2 = 1 \end{myeq} with $|S_i|=4i$. \begin{theorem} The Fadell-Husseini index of $V_{p^n}\R^l$ is given by the formula

-which is related to the Pontrjagin classes of the associated bundle $V$ to the regular representation over $C_p^n$.
+The first non-trivial element of the index must lie in degree a multiple of $2(p-1)$. \end{theorem} \begin{proof} The second statement follows from the first and the formula for the degree of $Q_{k,i}$.
+Proceeding as in Theorem \ref{indV}, we compute the spectral sequence associated to the fibration \begin{myeq} V_{p^n}\R^l \to (V_{p^n}\R^l)_{hC_p^n} \to BC_p^n, \end{myeq} which is related to the Pontrjagin classes of the associated bundle $V$ to the regular representation over $C_p^n$.
 We thus have

 where $\xi_j=\pi_j^\ast (\xi)$, the pullback of $\xi$ along the $j^{th}$ projection $\pi_j:C_p^n \to C_p$, and $r$ stands for the underlying real representation.
 We thus have the following formula on the total Chern classes and Pontrjagin classes,